 From inside this small Victorian rooftop chamber, you see live moving live images of Edinburgh projected onto a viewing table (e learn that it is made of wood) through a giant periscope.
 The kids love how you can pick people up on your hands, squash them; drop them, have fun with them and even make the traffic climb over paper bridges.

 We hear stories of Edinburgh, past and present, in an engaging, interesting and informative way.
 I’m glad we did this at the start of the day as we learned so much.
 In this age of high technology, a simple array of mirror, lenses, and daylight can produce this incredible panorama.

 If you do anything in Edinburgh, I suggest you experience the Camera Obscura – it is like stepping back in time!

 We then head down to the next floor.
 The fun continues.

 There is so much to do and so many things to play with an experience for both adult and child.
-Make sure you read the signs as there are trick things to do that sometimes you mis otherwise.
+Make sure you read the signs as there are tricky things to do that sometimes you miss otherwise.

 Next thing I know Explorason has ripped off his shirt and is standing before the heat camera, and we had a really great time.
 There is also a dark room with lights like dots the makes you feel like you are walking in space with a million stars.